What happens when the planners are not going to allow you to do something which you think is completely reasonable?

 So what can you do when the planners are against you?
 Well fortunately, quite a lot.

 You can approach your councillors and put your case.
-If sympathetic, they may well support your application when it comes up at the meeting of the council.
+If sympathetic, they may well support your application for you self build project when it comes up at the meeting of the council.
 What might typically happen is that at the meeting most applications will be accepted or refused “on the nod” depending on the planner’s recommendation but when it comes to yours, your sympathetic councillor will stand up and support you.
 Providing there is nothing dangerous, illegal, or outrageous, etc. about your application then the planner may be quite happy to hand the decision over to the political process knowing that if, for instance, neighbouring people have objected then it will be the council that takes the blame for the decision rather than the planner.

 A famously interesting and extremely protracted case of all this happening concerns the famous shark sculpture in Headington, Oxford.